ARTS-Laboratory/Paper-Simulation-in-the-loop-Additive-Manufacturing-for-Real-time-Structural-Validation/README.md

 - Data
     - Defect segmentation results
 	- DIC test results
-	- Tensile test results
 - Specimen

 The Code folder contains the two parts: 1) the generated Abaqus Python Script from the simulation and 2) the code for running the FEA simulation.

-The Data folder contains the three parts: 1) Defect segmentation results, 2) DIC test results, and 3) Tensile test results.
+The Data folder contains the two parts: 1) Defect segmentation results and 2) DIC test results.

 The Specimen folder is the Gcode for the specimen used in the paper